 • Pork Chop Side Dishes – Here are more of our favorite side dishes to serve with pork chops.
 These sides will also work when serving boneless pork chops, ribs, or pork steaks.

-Reheating pork chops are easy to.
-You can reheat in the microwave for about a minutes.
+• Reheating Pork Chops – Reheating pork chops is easy.
+You can reheat in the microwave for about a minutes or on the stovetop in a skillet.
 Make sure to allow the pork chops to thaw before reheating.

 Blackstone Bone-in Pork Chops